gp03pilot/gp03pilot.github.io/dfm2.md

 ### Involve manufacturing as early as possible in the design process

 The earlier manufacturing is involved, the more they'll be able to suggest efficient strategies; the later they're involved, the more difficult it will be to change design direction.
+Make manufacturing integral to the design process rather than an afterthought.
 Wherever possible provide performance specs instead of process requirements; allow manufacturing determine the optimal operations.

 ### Don't use custom tooling unless you have large production volumes